LIBERATING FOOTBALL TRAVEL

 Olympiacos are nicknamed ‘Thrylos’ or Legend, after the classic side of the 1930s that featured a forward line of the five Adrianopoulos brothers.
 In 2004, the last surviving member, 94-year-old Leonidas, lit the flame for the Olympic torch relay at Piraeus.

 Initially businessmen, the brothers moved into local and national politics, their influence helping promote the club and organise its funding.
 Thrylos dominated the Greek game again in the 1950s (six straight title wins), the early 1980s (four straight title wins) and, quite incredibly, the 12 titles between 2005 and 2017.
-Only three titles since 1997 have not ended up in Piraeus.
+Only three titles between 1997 and 2017 did not end up in Piraeus.

 Until December 2010, the man behind all this success was mobile-phone millionaire Sokratis Kokkalis.
 The money at his disposal has brought the likes of Rivaldo, Zlatko Zahovič and Giovanni to Piraeus – though coaches have come and gone in rapid succession.
 Scandal, surrounding both Kokkalis and, later, Marinakis, has dogged the club in equal measure as success.

-On the positive side, their fortunes funded the complete rebuilding of the Karaiskakis stadium, the kind of contemporary, all-purpose venue most Greek clubs can only dream of.
+On the positive side, their fortunes funded the complete rebuilding of the Karaiskakis stadium, the kind of contemporary, all-purpose venue Panathinaikos can only dream of.

-In Europe, their best recent effort was a 3-2 aggregate defeat to Manchester United in the last 16 of the Champions League in 2014 – a tie that could easily have gone their way.
+In Europe, the 3-2 aggregate defeat to Manchester United came in the last 16 of the Champions League in 2014 – a tie that could easily have gone their way.
 Brought down to earth by a shock defeat at the hands of Hapoel Be’er Sheva, the Israelis barring the way to the Champions League group stage, the Piraeus club made it through in 2017-18 only to come up against Juventus and Barcelona.

 Stadium Guide